-ROOF WATER DRAIN SYSTEM

-A below grade roof water drain system is used to divert rain water discharged from the downspouts away from the foundation wall.
+ROOF WATER DRAIN SYSTEM A below grade roof water drain system is used to divert rain water discharged from the downspouts away from the foundation wall.
 Below grade drain system designs vary and it is virtually impossible to evaluate the integrity of the system definitively, due to the fact that it is entirely underground.
 There is a high incidence of defects in these systems, due to the fact that historically, very few municipalities inspected or enforced design or quality standards.
+Representative samples of the roof water drain system were tested by inserting a hose into the drain inlet and then letting it run for 10 minutes.
+There was no water back-up or overflow from the drain line inlets tested.
 Defects in these drain systems are one of the most common causes of water or moisture problems in ground floor occupancies, basements and crawlspaces.
 Overflowing gutters and clogged downspouts and scuppers also frequently cause or exacerbate moisture or water entry problems in and around the building.
 When water entry or moisture problems are discovered we recommend checking the entire roof water drain system to insure that it is functioning properly.
 Occasionally, (once a year) flushing out the drain lines with a garden hose will reduce the build-up of debris and sludge which could impede drainage.
 This type of maintenance is most effective if the end of the drain line terminates in open air or in a storm sewer.
 If the drain line terminates in a dry well or leach field, then the washing of debris down the line is not advisable.
 The debris may eventually clog the perforations in the line which allow the water to escape.
 This could render the drain system inoperative.
 It is always best to prevent debris from entering at the inlet.

-The building site is well drained.
+GRADING The building site is well drained.
 The finish grade slopes away from the house.
 No evidence of recent building site flooding, drainage or soil stability problems was observed.

-Dense shrubbery and trees planted too close to the building can damage siding and the roof overhang and interfere with drainage and air movement, thus promoting fungus growth and accelerated deterioration of exterior finishes and wood.
+VEGETATION Dense shrubbery and trees planted too close to the building can damage siding and the roof overhang and interfere with drainage and air movement, thus promoting fungus growth and accelerated deterioration of exterior finishes and wood.
 Trees and shrubs in contact with the building also provide carpenter ants with a route into walls or attics.
 Trees and shrubs should be trimmed back, where required.
 When landscaping, trees and shrubs should be planted back away from the building so that they have room to grow.

-Vines are touching the east side of the building.
-Vines can damage the roof, windows and other exterior building components.
-Consideration should be given to removing vines that are attached to the house.
-Vines could be trellised away from the structure to allow for air flow.

-The driveway is paved with concrete.
-There are minor shrinkage cracks visible in the concrete.
-Shrinkage cracks are common and do not affect the serviceability of the concrete.

-GRADING

-VEGETATION

-DRIVEWAY

-One or more of the wooden dividers separating the concrete driveway sections were infested by wood destroying organisms and have deteriorated to a point where they are becoming a trip hazard.
+DRIVEWAY Cracks were observed in the concrete surface of the driveway.
+These cracks should be sealed to minimize moisture entry and further settlement of the concrete.
+Minor cracks are common and do not affect the serviceability of the concrete.
+The wooden divider separating the concrete driveway sections has deteriorated to a point where it is a trip hazard.
 Replacement with mortar is recommended.